What Is Zeus the God of in Greek Mythology?

 The Rape of Europa, by Peter Paul Rubens, 1628-1629.
 Source: Museo del Prado, Madrid

 A similar tale involves Leda, the beautiful queen of Sparta.
-One night Zeus decided to take Leda for himself in the form of a swan.
+One night, Zeus disguised himself in the form of a swan to seduce Leda.
 Among their subsequent offspring was Helen, believed to be the most beautiful woman in the world and the instigator of the Trojan War.
-These stories of rape and abduction are abhorrent by today’s standards, but to the ancient Greeks, these tales simply emphasized the power and virility of the god Zeus.
+In reality, Paris and Helen were pawns in Zeus’ scheme, who decided to start the Trojan War to diminish the human population through a cataclysmic battle.
+He and his fellow gods then constantly interfered in the war for their own purposes.

-Zeus’ Symbols and Spheres of Influence
+What Is Zeus the God Of?
+Symbols and Spheres of Influence

 artemision bronze statue god zeus

-Bronze statue of the god Zeus, known as the Artemision Zeus, 5th century BCE.
+Bronze statue of the god Zeus, known as the Artemision Zeus, c, 5th century BCE.
 Source: National Archaeological Museum of Athens

 In ancient Greek religion, symbols helped to establish the divine identities of the gods.
 These symbols were then reinforced by physical images, such as statuary, as well as literary representations, such as poetry and plays.